NHS England: undifferentiated GPs, and revalidation. When policy starts masquerading as regulation

 Hertfordshire Community NHS Trust 1st August 2018 Dear Dr Bulger Re: Appraisal Output request for Gerard Bulger As you will be aware the Responsible Officer regulations came into force in 2012.
 As the Deputy Responsible Officer for the Designated Body Hertfordshire Community NHS Trust (HCT), I am accountable for seeking regular assurance that Doctors who work for HCT in any capacity are up to date and fit to practice across their whole scope of work.
 As such and in accordance with the HCT process Non Designated Body Doctors’ Governance Process’ approved in January 2017 by the Workforce and OD Committee, I kindly ask that you provide your last appraisal output form no later than 8th August 2018.As you will be aware the Responsible Officer regulations came into force in 2012.
 As the Deputy Responsible Officer for the Designated Body Hertfordshire Community NHS Trust (HCT), I am accountable for seeking regular assurance that Doctors who work for HCT in any capacity are up to date and fit to practice across their whole scope of work.”

 In March 2021 I got another request, a CQC inspired compliance list from another employer which included a demand for “copy of my appraisal”, as if standard and matter of fact.
 My reply to both reply was no. The employers can check references, my place on performers’ list (so therefore appraised) and can check I am licensed and revalidated on line.
-The Trust or any other employer have no right to demand to see my appraisal output (which, as it happens is suitably glowing, so I should show it off); the principle is that that appraisals are also private reflections.
+The Trust or any other employer have no right to demand to see my appraisal output and data (which, as it happens is suitably glowing, so I should show it off); the principle is that that appraisals are also private reflections.

 These requests are a nasty extension of the use of the appraisal system output as a reference and a management tool.
 This is not appraisal’s purpose, which is about probity, reflection, developing a personal development plan for licensing and revalidation.
 No doctor should volunteer to send their appraisal output to anyone outside their own Responsible Officer’s team.